amini-py/music-app-vue/README.md

 # 🚧 music-app-vue
 #### Project show case

-Create an account and login
-Navigate to #manage page and upload songs
+Create an account and login.
+Navigate to #manage page and upload songs.
 Listen to songs that others have uploaded and download them

 #### Technologies used: